-The HomeSounds project invites everyone, particularly young people, to become active environmental listeners for the benefit of their creativity, health and education.
+The HomeSounds project invites everyone, particularly young people, to become active environmental listeners for the benefit of their creativity, education, health and well-being.

 The sounds of our environment are a profound, subtle and deeply influential context in our lives.
 Some of the areas of this influence include our sense of time and place, our memories, emotions and physical bodies, the physical world, our personal, social and spiritual relationships, and our relationship with nature.

 Through active environmental listening we can deepen our understanding of the extent to which the acoustic habitat shapes our lives.
 We can learn to respect all sound, no matter where it comes from, and to become more aware, in the deepest possible sense, of ourselves, our communities and our world.
 For young people, particularly those in vulnerable circumstances, the acoustic habitat they live in is as important as, and on occassion more important than, their physical, emotional, mental, spiritual, or social habitat.
 The extent of its influence is generally little understood.
 HomeSounds offers a unique opportunity to explore this influence in a safe and inspiring way.